 2. Make your character's wants clear

-After building out the other elements of your story (your arcs, acts, scenes, and story beats) you will have a better sense of how each scene connects to the larger unfolding of the story and, most importantly, what each character wants in a given scene.
+After building out the other elements of your story (your character arcs, acts, scenes, and story beats), you will have a better sense of how each scene connects to the larger unfolding of the story and, most importantly, what each character wants in a given scene.

-An iconic dialogue scene from The Social Network
+How to write dialogue in tense moments from The Social Network

 A good starting place in thinking about how to write dialogue in a script is to remember that in a screenplay, dialogue is not mere conversation.
-It always serves a larger purpose, which is to move the story forward.
+So, what does dialogue mean in a well-structured scene?
+It’s a literary device — every line should move the story forward, reveal something new, or deepen the conflict.
+It always serves a larger purpose, which is to move the story forward, a vital point when learning how to write dialogue with impact.

 When we know what a character wants, we don’t have to worry as much about how to write dialogue because the motivations of the characters drive what they say.
 See our post on story beats to dig into story beats, which help illuminate what each character wants, and when they want it.